TheDamik34/six-interview/README.md

 requirement3:
  - I changed my mind, I implemented set method as package-private method and delegate correct status setting to repository

+requirement4:
+ - I am going to implement mission handling similarly to rockets, i will store missions in the list in the repository class
+ -